271374667/filesizelib/docs/index.md

-<center><h1>📏 ByteUnit</h1>
+<center><h1>📏 FileSizeLib</h1>

 A unified storage unit library for Python with cross-platform file size support
 </center>

-## 🚀 What is ByteUnit?
+## 🚀 What is FileSizeLib?

-ByteUnit is a powerful and intuitive Python storage unit library that makes it easy to handle calculations, conversions, and operations with various storage sizes.
-Whether you're working with file sizes, network bandwidth, or storage capacity, ByteUnit makes these tasks simple and elegant.
+FileSizeLib is a powerful and intuitive Python storage unit library that makes it easy to handle calculations, conversions, and operations with various storage sizes.
+Whether you're working with file sizes, network bandwidth, or storage capacity, FileSizeLib makes these tasks simple and elegant.

 ## ✨ Core Features